Last updated and effective: February 2024

 2. Who we are

-Dorchester Services Limited (“Dorchester Collection”) holds a portfolio of nine of the world’s finest luxury hotels in Europe and the US.
+Dorchester Services Limited (“Dorchester Collection”) holds a portfolio of ten of the world’s finest luxury hotels in Europe, the US and the UAE.
 Each hotel is an icon in its own right, with a worldwide reputation for offering the most sought-after experiences of good living, charm, elegance and service.

 3. How we collect data